rghdrms/Global-Terrorism-Dataset-Analysis/README.md

 The project also includes a performance comparison between Pandas and Dask for handling large datasets.

 # Project Structure
-notebooks/: Jupyter notebooks containing the analysis and visualizations.\n dashboard/: Files related to the dashboard visualization.\n data/: The cleaned dataset used for analysis.\n report.pdf: The PDF report summarizing the findings from the analysis.\n
+-notebooks/: Jupyter notebooks containing the analysis and visualizations.
+-dashboard/: Files related to the dashboard visualization.
+-data/: The cleaned dataset used for analysis.
+-report.pdf: The PDF report summarizing the findings from the analysis.

 # Installation
 To run the notebooks or dashboard locally, you'll need the following Python libraries:
-Pandas\n
-Numpy\n
-Dask\n
-Matplotlib\n
-Seaborn\n
+Pandas
+Numpy
+Dask
+Matplotlib
+Seaborn
 Power BI to open the dashboard

 # Analysis and Findings